ctrlShiftBryan/ba-tools.nvim/README.md

 - `c` - **Post PR comments** - Scan all PR files for added comments, post to GitHub, revert local changes
 - All other keybindings work the same as status mode

+**PR Comments Sidebar:**
+When viewing a file in diff mode (in PR mode):
+- **Sign column markers** (💬) automatically appear in the diff view to show which lines have comments
+- **Inline comment previews** appear at the end of commented lines showing author and first line of comment
+- Press `C` to toggle a floating comment panel that shows:
+  - Existing GitHub PR review comments with author and timestamp
+  - Full comment text always visible
+  - Read-only viewer for existing feedback
+  - Floating window that appears on the right side of your screen

+Panel keybindings:
+- `j`/`k` - Navigate up/down through comments
+- `J` - Jump to comment's line in diff view
+- `R` - Refresh comments (re-fetch from GitHub)
+- `C`/`q`/`<Esc>` - Close panel

 ## Commands

 ### `:PrCommentsFile`